BestbugStudio/BBSCP/README.md

 	+ Module name
 	+ Module shortname
 	+ Menu (parent and child menu providing the options they will need to add in $_GET query)
+* a getView($options) method in your main class that will show your view customized using the options you provided in modconfig.xml
 * an index.php that will ONLY return the main object of your module.
 The manager will automatically execute $yourObject->getView($options_you_provided)

 Best practices: